Flexible Learning through Computing Part-time Studies (PTS), at night or on the weekends.

 Prior to submitting a program declaration, international students and those on limited timelines (e.g. with student loans or limited sponsorship) must first contact the department directly at firstname.lastname@example.org to receive a signed Course Planning Document, which they will be required to attach to their online declaration.

-ADAC students must have interpersonal skills plus a strong command of English, and Math, as well as being able to use Windows 10+ Computers to install, and configure related software applications.
+ADAC students must have the ability to use Windows 10+ Computers to install and configure related software applications.
+The following are assumed prerequisites for this program.

 - COMP 1002 or equivalent knowledge of file management on a Windows 10 based PC.